Ecumenical and Interfaith Relations

 Barry University is enriched by students, faculty and staff who embrace a variety of religious traditions.
 Campus Ministry welcomes this diversity and aims to support all who are serious about their journey of faith and seek to deepen their relationship with God.
 We offer many opportunities to strengthen ecumenical and interfaith relations through dialogue, worship, and community service.

 Ecumenical awareness highlights what all Christians hold in common, while respecting the differences that exist between various branches of Christianity’s family tree.
 As a university in the Roman Catholic tradition we reverence our relationship with our sisters and brothers of other Christian denominations.
-Events such as Songs and Prayer in the Spirit of Taize: Christian Prayer by Candlelight, retreat days, and the initiatives of the De Porres Center provide times for engagement and collaboration.
+Events such as Songs and Prayer in the Spirit of Taize: Christian Prayer by Candlelight, retreat days, and the initiatives of the De Porres Center for Ethical Leadership provide times for engagement and collaboration.
 Each year in January we also observe a Week of Prayer for Christian Unity together with Christians throughout the world.

 Interfaith awareness addresses the broader diversity among world religions.
 Our interfaith programs provide opportunities for conversation and the promotion of understanding.
 They can help you develop unique insight into various faith and ethical belief systems.
 Since religion is a key motivator in world affairs, these programs will give you the opportunity to learn more about religious differences and similarities first-hand.